wharton/chef-jbossas7/README.md

 * If you don't already have a ManagementRealm username, password hash, and secret, generate one via `$JBOSS_HOME/bin/add-user.sh`
-* Create a master instance
+* Create attributes for master instance, example below
+* Add `recipe[wharton-jboss-eap6]` to your master's run list and run it
+* Create attributes for slave instances, example below
+* Add `recipe[wharton-jboss-eap6]` to your slaves' run list and run it
-* Create slave instances (startup will fail the first time; its okay! the master needs to reconverge with the new slave authentication data, then it'll start)
+  * _note_: startup will fail the first time; its okay! the master needs to reconverge with the new slave authentication data before the slave will start

 ### Domain Master Instance